vircadia/vircadia-native-core/BUILD.md

 ####Devices

-You can support external input/output devices such as Oculus Rift, Leap Motion, Faceshift, MIDI, Razr Hydra and more by adding each individual SDK in the visible building path.
+You can support external input/output devices such as Leap Motion, MIDI, and more by adding each individual SDK in the visible building path.
 Refer to the readme file available in each device folder in [interface/external/](interface/external) for the detailed explanation of the requirements to use the device.